 Origins (2006–2012)

 Rust's type system underwent significant changes between versions 0.2, 0.3, and 0.4.
-In version 0.2, which was released in March 2012, classes were introduced for the first time.[23]
-Four months later, version 0.3 added destructors and polymorphism through the use of interfaces.[24]
-In October 2012, version 0.4 was released and added traits as a means for inheritance.
-Interfaces were unified with traits and removed as a separate feature, and classes were replaced by a combination of implementations and structured types.[25]
-Prior to version 0.4, Rust also supported typestate analysis through contracts.
-It was removed in release 0.4, though the same functionality can be achieved by leveraging Rust's type system.[26]
+In version 0.2, which was released in March 2012, classes were introduced for the first time.[19]
+Four months later, version 0.3 added destructors and polymorphism, through the use of interfaces.[20]
+In October 2012, version 0.4 was released, which added traits as a means of inheritance.
+Interfaces were combined with traits and removed as a separate feature; and classes were replaced by a combination of implementations and structured types.[21]

-In January 2014, the editor-in-chief of Dr. Dobb's Journal, Andrew Binstock, commented on Rust's chances of becoming a competitor to C++ in addition to the languages D, Go, and Nim (then Nimrod).
-According to Binstock, while Rust was "widely viewed as a remarkably elegant language", adoption slowed because it repeatedly changed between versions.[27]
-The first stable release, Rust 1.0, was announced on May 15, 2015.[28][29]
+In January 2014, the editor-in-chief of Dr. Dobb's Journal, Andrew Binstock, commented on Rust's chances of becoming a competitor to C++, along with D, Go, and Nim (then Nimrod).
+According to Binstock, while Rust was "widely viewed as a remarkably elegant language", adoption slowed because it radically changed from version to version.[22]
+The first stable release, Rust 1.0, was released on May 15, 2015.[16]

 Mozilla layoffs and Rust Foundation (2020–present)

-In August 2020, Mozilla laid off 250 of its 1,000 employees worldwide as part of a corporate restructuring caused by the COVID-19 pandemic.[30][31]
-The team behind Servo, a browser engine written in Rust, was disbanded.
-The event raised concerns about the future of Rust, as some members of the team were active contributors to Rust.[32]
+In August 2020, Mozilla laid off 250 of its 1,000 employees worldwide, as part of a corporate restructuring caused by the COVID-19 pandemic.[24][25]
+The team behind Servo was disbanded.
+The event raised concerns about the future of Rust, as some members of the team were active contributors to Rust.[26]
 In the following week, the Rust Core Team acknowledged the severe impact of the layoffs and announced that plans for a Rust foundation were underway.
-The first goal of the foundation would be to take ownership of all trademarks and domain names, and take financial responsibility for their costs.[33]
+The first goal of the foundation would be to take ownership of all trademarks and domain names, and take financial responsibility for their costs.[27]

 On February 8, 2021, the formation of the Rust Foundation was announced by its five founding companies (AWS, Huawei, Google, Microsoft, and Mozilla).[34][35]
 In a blog post published on April 6, 2021, Google announced support for Rust within the Android Open Source Project as an alternative to C/C++.[36][37]

-On November 22, 2021, the Moderation team, responsible for enforcing community standards and the Code of Conduct, announced their resignation "in protest of the Core Team placing themselves unaccountable to anyone but themselves."[38]
-In May 2022, the Rust core team, other leads, and certain members of the Rust Foundation board implemented governance reforms in response to the incident.[39]
+On November 22, 2021, the Moderation Team, which was responsible for enforcing community standards and the Code of Conduct, announced their resignation "in protest of the Core Team placing themselves unaccountable to anyone but themselves".[31]
+In May 2022, the Rust Core Team, other lead programmers, and certain members of the Rust Foundation board implemented governance reforms in response to the incident.[32]

 Syntax and features

-Rust's syntax is similar to C and C++,[40][41] although many of its features are more influenced by functional programming languages.[42]
-Rust aims to support concurrent systems programming, which has inspired a feature set with an emphasis on safety, control of memory layout, and concurrency.[43]
+Rust's syntax is similar to that of C and C++,[34][35] although many of its features were influenced by functional programming languages such as OCaml.[36]
+Hoare described Rust as targeted at "frustrated C++ developers" and emphasized features such as safety, control of memory layout, and concurrency.[17]
 Safety in Rust includes the guarantees of memory safety, type safety, and lack of data races.

 Hello World program